 Quick Vegetable Stir Fry

-- 5 green onions, white and green part cut on the bias into thin slices
+- 5 green onions cut on the bias into thin slices

-- In a medium sauté pan over medium-high heat, add the coconut oil or avocado oil.
+- In a medium sauté pan over medium-high heat, add 2 tablespoons coconut oil or avocado oil.

 - Add both bags of frozen vegetables and cook until tender.
 Don't worry about defrosting them, just add them frozen and let the pan do the work.

-- Stir the vegetables to combine.
-Once vegetables have softened and thawed, after about 6-8 minutes, add the tamari or coconut aminos and taste for seasoning.
+- Once vegetables have softened and thawed, add the tamari or coconut aminos and taste for seasoning.

 - Garnish with sesame seeds, fresh green onion slices or cilantro if you'd like.